 He says: “It is too light a thing that you should be my servant to raise up the tribes of Jacob and to bring back the preserved of Israel; I will make you as a light for the nations, that my salvation may reach to the end of the earth.”

 Therefore, on the hypothesis that a given individual is the promised Messiah, the probability that they would bring representatives of all nations of the world to worship the God of Israel is approximately equal to one, whereas on the hypothesis that Jesus is not the Messiah, the probability is vanishingly small.
-In all history, only Jesus has accomplished this fete.
+This is particularly the case when we consider that the prophets also indicated that the Messiah would also be rejected by his own people (Isa 53:1-3).
+In all history, only Jesus has accomplished this incredible feat.
 I will assign a conservative Bayes factor of 1000.